 This guide is designed to help self-publishers with common questions about the logistics of book publishing and basic book design.
-The author’s professional experience includes seven years in the Publishing Services division of the American Library Association, and twenty years as a librarian at Michigan State University.
+My professional experience includes seven years in the Publishing Services division of the American Library Association and 25 years as a librarian at Michigan State University.

-The author is not an attorney, and neither the author nor the MSU Libraries accept liability for the outcome of your publishing venture.
+I am not an attorney, and neither I nor the MSU Libraries accept liability for the outcome of your publishing venture.
 You are solely responsible for the decisions about publishing logistics and book design for your publication.
-However, we wish you the best with your publishing venture and hope this guide will be useful.
+However, I wish you the best with your publishing venture and hope this guide will be useful.

 A publisher is responsible for marketing a work: that is, bringing it to the attention of potential customers.
 And, a publisher is responsible for making the work available for sale.
 That could be via mail order, arranging for it to be sold through bookstores, etc.